-Later in the show we have street festivals and outdoor parties with the downtown area closed off for your convenience---and it’s free, Honey Cakes.
-You have a chance to eat boiled peanuts, drink, get rowdy, sing country or beach music and win valuable prizes for the Most Beautiful Baby, Hog Calling, Corn Leaf Identification, and my personal favorite the Mr. Marvelous contest.
+Later in the show we have street festivals and outdoor parties with the downtown area closed off for your convenience --- and it’s free, Honey Cakes.
+You have a chance to eat boiled peanuts, drink a variety of beverages, get rowdy, sing country or beach music and win valuable prizes for the Most Beautiful Baby, Hog Calling, Corn Leaf Identification, and my personal favorite --- the Mr. Marvelous contest.

 If you’re sick we’ll bring you a hot dish.
-It’s not about us, but you--- as long as you’re with us.
+It’s not about us, it’s all about you--- as long as you’re with us.

 You may now have figured out that we can be passive-aggressive, steadfast but tempered, proud yet truthful but most of all we’re a friendly humble community and we’re so glad you came.